 Further information

-For further information on the Prevent duty and radicalisation in schools see the following resources:
+For further information on the Prevent Duty and radicalisation in schools see the following resources:

-This information is correct at the time of writing, 11th December 2023.
+This information is correct at the time of writing, 22nd August 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.